The Lingerie Collective SS13: previews and highlights!

 Tatucouture’s SS13 ‘Sweet Surrender’ collection continues the brands ‘tattoo’ aesthetic, yet has introduced a much softer and sweeter aesthetic, with its signature ‘tattoo’ prints being paired with delicate laces and vintage-inspired shapes.
 The overwired body is particularly gorgeous – a modernised and sophisticated interpretation of a traditionally vintage shape!

-Readers – what do you think of my picks?
-Are there any new designs that you’re particularly excited about this season?
+Readers - what do you think of my picks?
+Are there any new designs you're particularly excited about this season?